What's new

 Pin 5 +12V/300mA

 If the two 10" drivers of the woofer are connected in parallel, then they present a low 2 ohm impedance to the power amplifier around 100 Hz.
 The power amplifier driving this load must be capable of at least 200 W into 4 ohm.
-I prefer separate, lower power amplifiers for each 10" driver and consider the AT6012 an optimum match for the Orion, based on extensive experience with it and with the higher power AT1506 amplifier.
-The manufacturer has since replaced the AT1506 with the AT1806 , available as (7).
+I prefer separate, lower power amplifiers for each 10" driver and consider the AT6012 an optimum match for the Orion, based on extensive experience with it and with the higher power AT1806 amplifier.

 Amplifier alternatives